-Before the Google team can approve your feed for launch, there are three types of tests you need to run to ensure the quality of your feed and your data.
+Before your feed can be approved for launch, you are responsible for performing the following tests to ensure the quality of your feed and your data.

-Field study: Send people to verify that actual arrival times and delays correspond to arrival times and delays as listed in your realtime feed.
+- Run a field study: Send people into the field to verify actual arrival times and delays correspond to arrival times and delays as listed in your Realtime feed.

-The first step in testing your feed is to access the Transit partner dashboard, check your Realtime feed reports and resolve any data quality issues.
+The first step in testing your feed is to review your Realtime feed reports in the Transit Data Sharing Portal and resolve any data quality issues.
 This is the most important and frequently the most time-consuming step in the testing and launch process.

 Once you've addressed all feed issues, the next step is to ensure that your preview feed integrates well with Google Maps.